AI & Automation

 Which Prompt Techniques Actually Work for Beginners?

-Three techniques consistently produce better outputs for prompt engineering beginners: few-shot prompting, chain-of-thought prompting, and iterative refinement.
+Three techniques consistently produce better outputs: few-shot prompting, chain-of-thought prompting, and iterative refinement.
 Each serves a different need.

 Chain-of-thought prompting asks the AI to reason step by step before giving a final answer.
 Adding the phrase “think step by step” is enough.
 This technique is especially useful for math, logic, and multi-step analysis tasks.